als429/testing-stuffs-presentation/PRESENTME.md

     - [ ] are internal links on the page?
     - [ ] does keyword density look reasonable for a human being?
     - [ ] relevant outbound links present?
-    - [ ] is the content the recommended content length?
+    - [ ] is content the optimal content length?
     - [ ] are there subheadings? (so we can all skim the content)
     - [ ] what is the ease of reading (Flesch)?
     - [ ] using active voice?